Perceptive-Cloud/helix/README.md

 videos = Helix::Video.find_all
 ```

-If no file is passed in Helix with default to './helix.yml'
+If no file is passed in Helix will default to './helix.yml'

 More Information